DECODEproject/whitepaper/architectural_principles.md

 - the reputation inside the community
 - the adoption of the good practices diffused in the community (for instance public repository, - continuous free upgrading, an efficient system of bugtrack and feedback the quality of the code, including its documentation to allow understanding of the code;
-- the software’s coverage, as the presence of automatic tests for evaluating the absence of bug on high percentages in the written code.
+- the software's coverage, as the presence of automatic tests for evaluating the absence of bug on high percentages in the written code.
 [Ref D1.8]

 ## Modularity and interoperability